ValenLebepe/determination-of-the-rydberg-constant-from-spectral-data/README.md

 │
 ├── Codes/
 │   └── The core analysis scripts and notebooks.
-│       - `rydberg_analysis.py`: The main Python script containing the complete analysis pipeline.
+│       - rydberg_analysis.py: The main Python script containing the complete analysis pipeline.
-│       - `analysis_clean.ipynb`: A clean Jupyter notebook version of the main script.
+│       - analysis_clean.ipynb: A clean Jupyter notebook version of the main script.
-│       - `analysis_with_notes.ipynb`: A notebook with the same code but detailed explanations of the physics and code.
+│       - analysis_with_notes.ipynb: A notebook with the same code but detailed explanations of the physics and code.
-│       - *The complete workflow includes: calibration, Gaussian fitting, uncertainty propagation, linear regression, and visualization.*
+│       - The complete workflow includes: calibration, Gaussian fitting, uncertainty propagation, linear regression, and visualization.
 │
 ├── Results_Plots/
 │   └── Final publication-quality figures (.png) output by the scripts.